-The romantic in us may credit love or adventure as powering a move abroad.
+The romantic in us may credit love or adventure as the reason behind our moving to a new country.
 The pragmatist in us, however, knows better.
 Money powers practically any international relocation.
 Even if we do it out of love, we’re still going to need money.
 To get an idea of exactly how much money, a site such as Expatistan.com can help.
 Depending on the destination, your cost of living could rocket upward.
 Better to learn that now than later.

 If you have an older parent, sibling, or other loved one who requires even a modest amount of support, have a team in place stateside that can help them if necessary.
 That way, you won’t be scrambling to find help from a few thousand miles away.
 This team could comprise: